National Assembly Complex

 The National Assembly Complex is the seat of the National Assembly, the apex legislative body of the Federal Republic of Nigeria.
-It's a beehive of legislative activities and a major landmark in Abuja.
+It is a beehive of legislative activities and a major landmark in Abuja.

 Construction

 The Phase 2 of the National Assembly Complex, known as the White House was built between 1996 and 1999 at a cost of nearly $35.18 million and the contract was awarded to ITB Nigeria, on February 18, 1996, through the Department of Public Building, FCDA.
 The Phase 3 of the National Assembly Complex was awarded to Julius Berger and completed in 2007, it included the addition of two five-storey buildings to serve as wing buildings for the two houses- Senate of Nigeria and House of Representatives (Nigeria) at both sides of the green dome-shaped White House.
-The Phase 3 has a gross floor area of 70,700 square metres.
+The Phase 3 has a gross floor area of 70,700 m2.

 Location

 The Complex is located in the Three Arms Zones of the Federal Capital City.
 The complex is surrounded by other government buildings like the Supreme Court Complex, Old Presidential Complex (now Shagari Complex), Office of the National Security Adviser (ONSA), National Counterterrorism Centre (NCTC), Residence of the Vice President, Aso Rock Villa, SSS National Headquarters and the National Arboretum.